 Fifteen years ago, we didn't have as many issues with dolphins or porpoises as we do now.
 The instinctive but sly mammal has grown smarter over the years.
 Even teaching their young how to pluck baits off the hook without being hooked.
 It is very frustrating, and honestly, it's something you have to overcome if you want to be successful on the bridge.
 There are a few pointers I can give to help alleviate some of your frustrations.

 Other obstacles include trying to free line when there is no water flow.
 You have to get familiar with your tides and moons so you can pick and choose the best windows to snag a couple of keeper grouper.
-You want water flow, but you don't want to fish hill tides, the transitions and slow downtimes are always beneficial times to fish for grouper.
-There are many variables to consider that decide whether you will be miserably fishing for hours or if you will have success reasonably quickly.
+You want water flow, but you don't want to fish hill tides; the transitions and slow downtimes are always valuable times to fish for grouper.
+There are many variables to consider that decide whether you will be miserably fishing for hours or have success reasonably quickly.

-I get asked a million questions about the Skyway, I have no problem with that, but many times it is the same questions I address in the videos I create.
-Be sure to watch the videos, subscribe, and I am sure you will find them to be very useful.
+I get asked a million questions about the Skyway, I have no problem with that, but I often address the same questions in the videos I create.
+Be sure to watch the videos and subscribe, and I am sure you will find them very useful.

 Also, we appreciate the comments and interaction.
 It lets me know that I am helping, and this is why I create the content.
 The most important tip that I can provide is to make sure you are getting out there and testing the water.

-You can't catch fish on the couch or computer, they do require skill but most importantly, perseverance and time.
+You can't catch fish on the couch or computer; they require skill but, most importantly, perseverance and time.
 I didn't even dive into the thump life.
 Maybe I will save that topic for an article down the road, showing you what to do when you get the bite.
-What do you want to see more of, comment in the comment section and let us know, we are open to suggestions and welcome the feedback.
+What do you want to see more content on?
+Comment in the comment section and let us know; we are open to suggestions and welcome the feedback.
 Until next time, we will see you on the water!